TheCacophonyProject/docs/pages/01.home/release-notes-2/item.md

 ## Tuesday 8th December
 #### API server (v 5.10.2)
-Added ability to get latest events.
+-Added ability to get latest events.
+### Thermal Processing (v2.6.0)
+- Added a config item that specifies how long to wait when the last poll showed there is nothing to process.
+- Added config to give model tag precedences, so we can have one "master" tag for each track
+- Added thermal entry to processing_TEMPLATE and updated processing.config accordingly

 ## Wednesday 2nd December
 #### API server (v 5.10.1)